HighlanderLab/svanvanhossou_africross/README.md

   ##### Code
     CreateLocal&ExoticBreeds.R
   ##### Description
-In this script, we simulated pure breeding over 20 generations in the local and exotic breeds separately.
+In this script, we simulated pure breeding over 20 generations in the local and exotic breeds separately to generate trait-specific linkage-disequilibrium in each breed

 We assumed
 - phenotypic selection targeting (lower) tick count for the local breed